 She holds a Bachelor of Science in social work from New York University.

 Founder and Chairman

-Pierre currently serves as founder and CEO of First Look – a media and technology company dedicated to upholding and promoting the tenets of the First Amendment.
-He is CEO and publisher of Honolulu Civil Beat, a local news service in Hawaii that encourages greater civic participation through media.
-Pierre also sits on the PayPal board of directors and is a trustee of Tufts University, Santa Fe Institute, and Punahou School.
+Pierre is the founder of First Look Media - a new-model media company devoted to supporting independent voices.
+He is also the publisher of Honolulu Civil Beat, a local news service in Hawaii that encourages greater civic participation through media.
+Pierre serves on the board of directors for eBay and is a trustee of Tufts University, Santa Fe Institute, and Punahou School.

 Pat Christen joined the Democracy Fund board in 2014.
 Pat is a managing director of The Omidyar Group, serving as a senior advisor to philanthropists Pierre and Pam Omidyar.
 Pat brings curiosity, a sense of humor and a commitment to high accountability to her role, which focuses on cultivating environments of learning, innovation and impact across all Omidyar Group organizations and initiatives.